 obtain more detailed information in areas where Base Flood Elevations (BFEs) and To obtain more detailed information in areas where Base Flood Elevations (BFEs) and/or floodways have been determined, users are encouraged to consult the Flood Profiles and Floodway Data and/or Summary of Stillwater Elevations tables contained within the Flood Institution State of the State of Stat indaries of the floodways were computed at cross sections and interpolated betwee is sections.
 The floodways were based on hydrautic considerations with regard interments of the National Flood Insurance Program.
-Floodway widths and of hierarchicological production of the program of the section of the control of the
+Floodway widths and of hierarchicological sections are provided in the Flood Insurance Study report for this distriction.

 Coastal Base Flood Elevations (BFEs) shown on this map apply only landward of 0.0 forth American Vertical Datum of 1988 (NAVD 88).
 Users of this FIRM should be aware that coastal flood elevations are also provided in the Summary of Stillwater Elevations table in the Flood Insurance Study report for this jurisdiction.
-Elevations shown in the Summar

-Certain areas not in Special Flood Hazard Areas may be protected by flood conte tructures.
-Refer to Section 2.4 "Flood Protection Measures" of the Flood Insuran Study report for information on flood control structures for this jurisdiction.
+Elevations shown in the Summar certain areas not in Special Flood Hazard Areas may be protected by flood contructures.
+Refer to Section 2.4 "Flood Protection Measures" of the Flood Insuran study report for information on flood control structures for this jurisdiction.

 Base map information shown on this FIRM was provided in digital format by the South Torida Water Management District.
-The original orthophotographic base imagery w rowided in color with a one-foot pixel resolution at a scale of 1° = 1' from photograp lown January 2009.
+The original orthophotographic base imagery waterwided in color with a one-foot pixel resolution at a scale of 1° = 1° from photographic base imagery waterwided in color with a one-foot pixel resolution at a scale of 1° = 1° from photographic bown January 2009.

-This map reflects more detailed and up-to-date stream channel configurations than the hoboven on the previous FIRM for the spiradiction.
-The floodpains and floodways that we transferred from the previous FIRM may have been adjusted to conform to these ni stream-channel configurations.
-As a result, the Flood Profiles and Floodway Data tables the Flood Insurance Study report (which contains authoritative hydraulic data) may reflict steam channel distances that differ from what is shown on this map.
+This map reflects more detailed and up-to-date stream channel configurations than the hower on the previous FIRM for the pirisdiction.
+The floodpains and floodways that we ransferred from the previous FIRM may have been adjusted to conform to these or tream channel configurations.
+As a result, the Flood Profiles and Floodway Data tables he Flood Insurance Study report (which contains authoritative hydraulic data) may reflected mannel and the standard standard the determinanced Study report (which contains authoritative hydraulic data) may reflected mannel from what is shown on this map.

 Contact the FEMA Map Service Center at 1-800-358-9616 for information on available products associated with this FIRM.
-Available products may include Letters of Map Change, a Flood Insurance SU(ny peopt, and/or legislal versions of this map.
-The FEMA Map Service Center may also be reached by Fax at 1-800-359-9820 and its versible at https://dww.msc.Rema.gov/.
-A FRMATTE (full scale section of a FIRM) is also available at
+Available products may include Letters of Map Change, a Flood Insurance Study report, action digital versions of this map.
+The FEMA Map Genvice Center may also be reached by Fax at 1-80-328-9820 and its versions of this public may be received by Fax at 1-80-328-9820 and its versions of this public may be referred by Fax at 1-80-328-9820 and its versions of the public public may be section of a FIRM) is also available at

-If you have questions about this map or questions concerning the National Flonsurance Program in general, please call 1-377-FEMA MAP (1-877-336-2627) or visit tEMA website at https://mww.fema.gov/business/rifig/.
+If you have questions about this map or questions concerning the National Flonsurance Program in general, please call 1-377-FEMA MAP (1-877-336-2627) or visit t\ FEMA website at https://mww.fema.gov/business/rifig/.